stefan22/bootstrap-challenge/README.md

 #bootstrap-challenge

-a CSS framework for the CSS challenged - unlike me, i'm really good at CSS :)
+a CSS framework for the CSS challenged - unlike me :)

-##Single page layout
+##Single page site with bootstrap